mpacer/pycon2017/pycon.md

 ## What this talk is **not** about

 - Is Python 2 or 3 the right choice?
 - Should I migrate to Python3-only?

 --

 ## What this talk **is** about

-We decided to migrate IPython to Python 3 only
+We migrated IPython to Python 3 only.

+We care about *all* of our users, Python 2 and 3 alike.

-Ho to make the transition the least frustrating for users and dev.
+We want to make the transition the least frustrating for users and dev.

+We'll be describing how we did this.

 --